-All North Orange Continuing Education faculty teaching Distance Education Courses shall be trained in best practices for fully online, partially online, and online with flexible inperson component.
-This means that faculty should complete all the requirements for the @ONE Certificate in Online Teaching & Design.
+All North Orange Continuing Education faculty teaching Distance Education Courses shall be trained in best practices for fully online, partially online, and online with flexible in person component

 Chapter 4: Regular Substantive Interaction

 Establishing and maintaining regular substantive interaction (RSI) is an essential aspect of delivering a fully online (FO), partially online (PO), and online with flexible in-person component (OFI) courses.
 It is not only a Title 5 requirement, but it is also a practice that encourages and facilitates student-centered instruction and increases student success.
 Instructor-initiated contact requires early, continuing, and consistent communication from the instructor of record.
 This includes instructions for accessing the course and directions on how to use the tools and materials.
 RSI is an instructor responsibility.